Burning Information

 Daily Burn Information Line

-SPRING – March 1 through June 15
+SPRING – Projected for March 1 through June 15 (projected and is dependent on fire conditions)

-FALL – October 15 through December 15
+FALL – Projected for October through December 15 (projected and is dependent on fire conditions)

 Open Burning Questions or Complaints

-Backyard Burning (Open Burning)
+Backyard Burning(Open Burning)

 Allowed Materials - What can I burn?